bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 I can't remember.
 Maybe I hit the head in the something and I just forget.
 The people forget.
-And if I have like a proper like part of the recovery path, not part of your script path, like, but there is for that key where the money goes.
+And if I have a proper recovery, like part of the recovery path, not part of your script path, like, but there is for that key where the money goes.
 Whereas a pre-signed thing, you feel a lot more secure without having to remember all this stuff.
 That could live in a vault somewhere of your will and you're probably still alive hopefully and you go, you check it.
 Yeah, of course, it goes here.